ashexs/FrutigerAero/README.md

 ✅ Home Page
 ✅ Community Page

-Pages to do:
-- Resources Page
+✅ Resources Page
-- Archives Page
-- About Page
+✅ About Page

 Other things to do: